Malatya–Çetinkaya railway: Infrastructure and Route

-From Malatya to Yazıhan, the line is somewhat flat at an average altitude of 800m.
-It will start climbing shortly after Yazıhan to get to Hekimhan at 1050m.
+From Malatya, the line goes down to cross the Tohma Köprüsü at an altitude of 720m.
+This is the lowest point of the route.
+From the bridge, it will start climbing to Yazıhan and then to Hekimhan at 1050m.
 At Ulugüney, the station is at 1260m. then the climb is steeper to Akgedik station which at 1500m altitude.
-The summit is reached near Akçamağara halt, and the line will ease a bit down until it arrives at Çetinkaya at 1420m altitude.
+The summit is reached near Akçamağara halt at 1620m.
+Then the line will ease a bit down until it arrives at Çetinkaya at 1420m altitude.

-In total, there are 17 tunnels for a cumulative length of 4,1km.
+In total, there are 17 tunnels for a cumulative length of 4.1km.
 This number includes 3 snow shelters built in concrete to protect the line from drifting snow at high altitude.